20 College Student Discounts & Freebies That’ll Save You LOADS of Money

 Participating Bed Bath & Beyond stores host FREE College Events and Campus Ready Events where you can get expert help, learn creative tips, receive a special discount, enjoy refreshments, enter drawings, and more!
 These events change often and RSVPs are encouraged.

-Also, if you’re planning to attend college away from home, you may want to take advantage of their free Moving Solutions Service!
+Also, if you’re planning to attend college away from home, you may want to take advantage of ordering all you need to pick up at the closest store near your school!
 Instead of packing up and hauling your stuff across the country or state, just head to your local Bed Bath & Beyond or online and do your shopping.

 9. Save money on appliances and equipment at Best Buy.